 There’s an added problem.
 Africa relies on external capacity for most of its scientific research in agriculture.
 This has undermined its capacity to use science to deliver solutions for problems unique to Africa.
 This needs to change.
 Scientific research should be Africa-based, owned and led.
 Investment will be key – and so will solidarity among African scientists and governments.

-Using science to benefit people
+Using science to benefit people in Africa

 In 2014 African heads of state renewed their commitment to the agriculture sector when the signed the Malibu Declaration.
 The core of its agenda is to connect science to benefit society by: